The Angelus (painting)

 The Angelus (L'Angélus) is an oil painting by French painter Jean-François Millet, completed between 1857 and 1859.

-The painting depicts two peasants bowing in a field over a basket of potatoes to say a prayer, the Angelus, that together with the ringing of the bell from the church on the horizon marks the end of a day's work.
+The painting depicts two peasants in a field bowing over a basket of potatoes, while saying a prayer, the Angelus.
+The prayer and the ringing of the church bell mark the end of a day's work.
+The church is depicted on the horizon.

 Millet was commissioned by the American would-be painter and art collector Thomas Gold Appleton, who never came to collect it.
-The painting is famous today for driving the prices for artworks of the Barbizon school up to record amounts in the late 19th century.
+The painting drove up the prices for artworks of the Barbizon school to record amounts in the late 19th century.

 History

+Millet’s painting, Prayer for the Potato Crop was modified by the painter with the addition a church steeple in the distant background, and was then renamed, The Angelus―a term for a daily Catholic prayer.

 Millet said: "The idea for The Angelus came to me because I remembered that my grandmother, hearing the church bell ringing while we were working in the fields, always made us stop work to say the Angelus prayer for the poor departed."
 Completed between 1857 and 1859, it is an oil painting on canvas.
 When Appleton failed to take possession, Millet added a steeple and changed the initial title of the work, Prayer for the Potato Crop, to The Angelus.

-It depicts two peasants during the potato harvest in Barbizon, with a view of the church tower of Chailly-en-Bière.
-At their feet is a small basket of potatoes, and around them a cart and a pitchfork.
+It depicts two peasants, a man and a woman, during the potato harvest in Barbizon.
+The church steeple of Chailly-en-Bière is on the horizon in the background.
+At their feet is a small basket of potatoes, and around them a potato fork, the sacks and the wheelbarrow.
 Various interpretations of the relationship between the two peasants have been made, such as colleagues at work, husband and wife pair, or (as Gambetta interpreted it) farmer and maidservant.
 An 1889 sales catalogue described them simply as "a young peasant and his companion."
 Millet sold The Angelus after his The Gleaners was sold at the Salon in 1857.
 About half the size, it brought him less than half the amount for which he sold The Gleaners.
 The Angelus was eventually shown the year before Millet's death in Brussels in 1874, where it was greatly admired by Léon Gambetta.

-Much later, Salvador Dalí saw a print of this painting in his school and insisted that this was a funeral scene, not a prayer ritual and that the couple were portrayed praying and mourning over their dead infant.
-Although this was an unpopular view, at his insistence the Louvre X-rayed the painting, showing a small painted-over geometric shape strikingly similar to a coffin by the basket.
-It seems possible that Millet originally painted a burial – perhaps a rural version of Courbet's famous painting A Burial at Ornans (1850) – but then converted it to a recitation of the Angelus, complete with a visible church bell tower.
+After his death in 1875, two auctions and an exhibition increased people’s understanding of his art.
+Two catastrophes, the Franco-Prussian War and the Paris Commune, caused people to search for unifying, national symbols and Millet’s art answered that desire and increased the appreciation for his paintings.